lindera/lindera/lindera-cli/README.md

 EOS
 ```

+NOTE: To include ko-dic dictionary in the binary, you must build with the `--features=ko-dic` option.

 #### CC-CEDICT (Chinese dictionary)

 If CC-CEDICT were built in, it could also be tokenized by switching to a self-contained dictionary in the same way: